 South Georgia Technical College was established in 1948 on 55 acres of land granted by the Federal Government.
 It was one of the first vocational schools established in the state of Georgia.
 Authorization for the school was set forth by the state legislature and the State Board of Education in 1944.
 The purpose of the school, then known as South Georgia Trade and Vocational School, was to provide vocational opportunities to citizens that would enable them to repay the state's investment in the school.
 In February of 1948, the school began operation with six programs, ranging in length from six months to one year.
 Eventually, 300 additional acres were added to the campus.
-In 1962, with the addition of technically-oriented programs, the name of the school was changed to South Georgia Technical and Vocational School.

-Prior to 1958, most of the buildings and facilities on campus were those constructed when the land was used as a military aviation field.
+In 1962, with the addition of technically-oriented programs, the name of the school was changed to South Georgia Technical those constructed when the land was used as a military aviation field.
 The hangars which housed the Aircraft, Diesel, and Welding programs, were among those buildings.
 From 1958 to 1977, construction projects included four dormitories, a cafeteria, a gym, an administration building, and two classroom buildings.
 In 2000, the name of the institution was changed from South Georgia Technical Institute to South Georgia Technical College.